jeromediaz/test-electron/README.md

 # Test using Electron

-to test automatic auto-update of electron application
+to test auto-update of electron application